dianaventura/Colouring-Pages-Generator/README.md

 # Project Overview 🎨

-Create an AI tool that converts images into coloring pages using edge detection and image processing techniques.
-This project aims to pave the way for advanced AI applications in personalized and enhanced artistic creation.
+Creating an AI tool that converts my own images into coloring pages using edge detection and image processing techniques.
+This project aims to pave the way for advanced AI applications in personalised and enhanced artistic creation.

 ## Objectives 🖌️